Kim Possible: How often have you used that line?

 - Yatsu possesses one in Tetsuo 2: Body Hammer, having been turned into a Living Weapon along with Tomoo by his father.

 - Foaly arms Commander Root with the concealed variety in Artemis Fowl because he can't go into a hostage negotiation obviously armed.
 Foaly mentions that they aren't used often because the concealment is so good that people forget that they're wearing them, resulting in friendly fire incidents (apparently, one officer accidentally set it off while he was picking his nose).
 Root 'accidentally' uses his to knock out an annoying coworker later in the book.

 - E.E.
 Smith's Family D'Alembert series has family patrician Etienne and his weapon hand.
 Ostensibly lost in a circus accident (the cover story), it was replaced with something infinitely more useful.
 The various digits can be retrofitted with mission-specific tools (on one occasion he unscrews his pinkie for use as a grenade), but the index finger is a permanent fixture that contains a small blaster.

-- They do find it hard to believe, so Max fires the gun in the air to prove otherwise.
-Unfortunately it's single shot.
-Max later reveals that it has a second shot ... and promptly fires it into the air.
+- "Would you believe this finger is a real gun?"
+The villains do find it hard to believe, so Max fires the gun in the air to prove otherwise.
+Unfortunately, it's single shot.
+Max later reveals that it has a second shot ... and promptly fires it into the air to demonstrate.